Gwen0207/Gwen-s-PW/README.md

 	   					<h4>Be a Astronomer</h4>
 	   				</div>
 	   				<div class="timeline-desc">
 	   					<p>In middle school, I was in the rebellious period, with the bad grades and classmates also look down on me.
-But in physical I did very well, because I dream is to become an astronomer at that time, my physical score not only exceeded grade 10 students, also won the chance to get in the physics competition.</p>
+But in physical I did very well, because my dream is to become an astronomer at that time, my physical score not only exceeded grade 10 students, also won the chance to get in the physics competition.</p>
 	   				</div>
 	   			</div> <!-- end timeline-block -->